coda/packs-sdk/docs/guides/advanced/authentication.md

     [View Sample Code][sample_query_param]{ .md-button }

-When using per-user authorization, the user will be prompted to enter their token when connecting their account.
+When using per-user authentication, the user will be prompted to enter their token when connecting their account.

 <img src="../../../images/auth_token.png" srcset="../../../images/auth_token_2x.png 2x" class="screenshot" alt="Users entering an auth token">